sidmulajkar/sidsblog/sidmulajkar/content/about.md

 "I have no **special talents**.
 I am only **passionately curious**."

-Ever since I saw the computer at my friend's house, computers have been my passion.
-This inspiring zeal carried me through my education at DMCE, getting a bachelor's degree in Computer Engineering, learned new things, and started my career **freelancing** to starting a **startup**, all with pretty much the same fascination that drove me as a kid.
+Completed my bachelor's degree in Computer Engineering, learning new things, and started my career **freelancing** to starting a **startup**, all with pretty much the same fascination that drove me as a kid.

 **Founder** of Tech Sid Solutions, helped new aspiring entrepreneurs make a digital presence marking their first footprint.